xatusbetazx17/bionical_eye_controller/README.md

     The user selects one option by dwelling their hand pointer over it.
     A feedback message is shown and then the interface simulates a minimal reboot.
-    If the camera cannot be opened, the update is simulated immediately.
     """
     if cv2 is None or np is None or mp is None: print("Necessary libraries not available.
 Cannot start firmware update interface.")